 State College, PA

 Wasson farm features beautifully landscaped places to relax, and guests are welcome to stay and enjoy the farm -- and ice cream -- as long as they like.
-The ice cream stand will stay open until the end of October.
-Orders for quarts and gallons will be taken over the winter months.
+The ice cream stand stays open until the end of October.
+Orders for quarts and gallons are taken over the winter months.

 Since there are so many wonderful farm-fresh ice cream options in Happy Valley, we recommend you try them all!